Monday, November 30, 2020

 to witness, as a sage might,

-the world from highest perch?
+the world from its highest perch?

 such has always been

-the beautiful strategy:
+this wizard's beautiful strategy:

 staccato reconnaissance

-from hairline eyes,
+from hairline eyes--

-a snatch of clues
+to snatch clues

-to surmise the truth
+and surmise the truth

 from fragments.